 This article first appeared in the Witnessing Tips column of the Christian Research Journal, volume 15, number 2 (1992).
-For further information or to subscribe to the Christian Research Journal go to: http://www.equip.org
+The full text of this article in PDF format can be obtained by clicking here.
+For further information or to subscribe to the Christian Research Journal, go to: http://www.equip.org

 In the first article of this series I suggested two steps in sharing the gospel with Asian Americans: becoming sensitive to their diverse backgrounds, characteristics, and beliefs, and developing friendships with them.
 The third step that I recommend is to become aware of cultural influences that distinguish many Asian Americans from other ethnic groups.
 Understanding these powerful influences will help you avoid misunderstandings and resentment that can emerge as you try to be friends.
 (It should be noted that my remarks and insights are based on one Japanese American’s experiences and observations and do not necessarily hold true for all Asian Americans.)